JenniferPeterson1203/unit-fundamentals/functions/lesson-notes/readme.md

   ```

 - The function above has three parameters.
 What does that mean?
+  This means that the function can accept three values as input when it is called.
+  *These values will be used within the function's code to perform its tasks or calculations

 - The function above has one line of code in its function body.
 What does that mean?
+  This means that the function's logic is concise and is achieved within a single line of code when the function is called(invoked)

 - How many lines of code are you allowed to put into a JavaScript function body?
+  There is no limit of lines of code allowed in a Javascript function body

 - Try copying the function above and running your code.
 Nothing should appear in the console.
 Why is this?

 - How do you call a function?
+  functionName() ==> function name and parenthesis.

 - What would happen if you were to run the following code?
 Why?
 Make your best guess before running the code yourself.

   ```js